 - Strain the ginger tea into a mug to remove the grated ginger.

 - Stir 1/2 tsp of Peony and Cinnamon Tea Powder into the mug of hot ginger tea.

 - Enjoy your tea once it cools enough to safely drink.
 The licorice provides some sweetness, but you can add your sweetener of choice if you desire.
 There’s no need to strain the powdered herbs from the cup before drinking as long as they are finely powdered.

-If you are curious about the cultivars growing in your own garden, you may be able to find out what species they are by searching this Peony Registry.
+If you are curious about the cultivars growing in your own garden, you may be able to find out what species they are by searching this Peony Registry by the American Peony Society.
 It only helps if you know the name of your cultivar, though.

 Dharmananda, S. (2002).
 White peony, red peony, and moutan: three Chinese herbs derived from Paeonia. http://www.itmonline.org/arts/peony.htm